 Step#3: Use Webmaster tools to your advantage

 Use Google Webmasters Tools and Bing Webmasters Tools to further control your geographical target; it does not matter the location of the IP address of your CDN provider is a different one than of your default place.
 This step is important as you don’t want search engines to automatically target a different geographical location (based on CDN provider’s IP address) than your intended territory.
 Most of us know that search engines prefer locally hosted websites.

 Setting up and verifying your CDN subdomain in GWT is easy.
 It also allows you to remove or block certain URLs (pre-CDN or post-CDN) based on your specific needs.
-Following the Google Webmaster guidelines on geo-targeting basics negates any discrepancy in SEO objectives and adds values to your localized SEO effort.
+Following the Google Webmaster guidelines on geo-targeting basics negates any discrepancy in SEO objectives and adds value to your localized SEO effort.

 Step#4: Be sure to add Rel=Canonical tags

 Using rel canonical tag can avoid this duplicate content issue.
-Ensure that you use www.yoursite.com/about-us/ as a canonical or absolute URL path on the page cdn.yoursite.com/about-us/ and apply the same process throughout the other pages hosted in CDN server.
-Following this approach will help Google to identify the preferred URL path that you wish to be recognized, indexed and shown in the search results.
+Ensure that you use www.yoursite.com/about-us/ as a canonical or absolute URL path on the page cdn.yoursite.com/about-us/ and apply the same process throughout the other pages hosted in the CDN server.
+Following this approach will help Google to identify the preferred URL path that you wish to be recognized, indexed, and shown in the search results.
 This saves you from losing existing search engine rankings and link juice from previously indexed pages.

 Using CDN service is only helpful if it does not harm your SEO efforts.
-Therefore, a CDN provider needs to follow the best practice CDN installation methods that not only improve page load speed but also render positive effect on search engine rankings.
+Therefore, a CDN provider needs to follow the best practice CDN installation methods that not only improve page load speed but also render a positive effect on search engine rankings.